 As the music reaches crescendo, the men disembark, and kneel; Arthur mounting his sword tip on the ground, offers the Lord a solemn prayer.
 The music is interrupted by the sound of a catapult being discharged.
 Arthur's speech switches from prayer to blasphemy as a sheep lands on them.
 The Taunting Frenchman then appears atop the castle wall, and performs his insolent craft.
 Arthur launches into orders, threats, and expressions of indignation invoking God's name.
 The French respond with human waste.
 Humiliated and soiled, the pair walk back through the water to the mainland as the French taunt at will.

 Reaching the other side of the lake, Arthur shouts to an unseen party to stand ready.
 To the sound of a military drum, emerging on a nearby ridge, soldiers numbering maybe 1,000 form a line of battle nearly as many feet in width.
 They are well equipped.
 Arthur shouts a deadly oath across the lake to the French who persist in their taunts.
 Without hesitation, Arthur orders a charge, and the company surges forward.

-As the soldiers approach the shore on the mainland, they are cut off by a mere two police cars arriving on the scene.
+As the soldiers approach the shore on the mainland, they are cut off by a mere two modern day police cars arriving on the scene.
 The line of battle has shrunk to less than 100 feet, and Arthur and Bedevere are arrested.
 At least three of the officers start pushing back the crowd and confiscate an "offensive weapon".
-The movie camera is grabbed, and the film appears to have run out of the gate, putting an abrupt end to the movie.
+The film breaks in the projector and runs out of the gate, putting an abrupt end to the movie.
 For the duration of the film, there are several minutes of organ music instead of end credits.